CodeTechGuy/SNAKE_GAME/readme.md

 3. Checks for food consumption: If consumed, the snake is *not* shortened (`snake.pop()` is skipped), and the score is incremented.
 4. Updates the snake's position: New head is added (`snake.unshift(head)`) and the tail is removed (`snake.pop()`) unless food was just eaten.
 5. Updates the visual state by adding/removing the `.fill` class on the block elements.

+###🙌 Author

+Made with ❤️ by Vishal Prajwal S

+If you like this project, please ⭐ star the repo — it helps a lot!